10 Best Altra Running Shoes Reviewed

 Personal level: You need to have in mind that, as Altra specializes in bringing the best comfort using the natural shape of your feet, they offer shoes that are gender specific.
 It doesn’t mean that you can’t get the best shoes, all of their shoes for men and women have the same advantages and share the same technology.

 Style: Altra provides a variety of options to please different runners taste.
 Color combinations range from bright to more neutral.
 Though each shoe has a unique design, all stay with a modern, sleek trend that many runners look for in a shoe.

 First, consider your pronation.
-Pronation is if your ankles rolls inward (over-pronation), outward (under-pronation) or stays relatively neutral (neutral pronation).
+Pronation is if your ankles roll inward (over-pronation), outward (under-pronation) or stay relatively neutral (neutral pronation).
 Runners who over-pronate or under-pronate may need a shoe that helps guide their foot in order to prevent excessive pronation that could potentially lead to injury.